• Skip to primary navigation

 Capital One offers personal loans, auto loans, and more.
 However, you must plan to buy a car that meets their age and value requirements from an auto dealer on their approved list.

-Capital One’s Tesla financing rates start at 2.99%, higher than some other banks on this list.
-You may be able to get a loan with lower credit than some other lenders require and longer payment terms in exchange for the higher APR.
+Capital One’s Tesla financing rates start at 2.99%, higher than those of other banks on this list.
+However, you may be able to get a loan with lower credit than some other lenders require and longer payment terms in exchange for the higher APR.

 6. Chase Bank – Best for Chase Bank Members and High Credit Scores